 ‘The Goethe-Instituts invite promising Year 10 students of German from schools to apply for the Student Scholarships’.
 Separate competitions apply for NSW/ACT and Victoria, each in conjunction with the German Teachers Association in that area.
 Only 2 applications per school.
 [Bottom, right on this page].

-Applications previously closes in the second half of March.
+Applications previously closed in the second half of March.
 Short listed applicants were interviewed in late April.
 Winners received a trip to Germany in January of the following year.
 Exact dates once these are advised.

 Bond University.
 ‘The competition is designed to challenge students to prepare, articulate and defend complex arguments in order to solve problems.
 More generally, it introduces the students to the courtroom environment and gives them some insight into the workings of the legal system.
 Entry is targeted towards Year 11 and 12 students’.